Our House

 Hobo Spiders

-- A common house spider in homes in the Northwest -
+- A common house spider in homes in northwestern US -

-Summary: Hobo spider (also called aggressive house spider) is frequently encountered in and around homes in the northwestern US and Canada.
-Bites from this spider may become necrotic and slow to heal but the exact cause is not well known.
+Summary: Hobo spider, also called aggressive house spider, is frequently encountered in and around homes in the northwestern US and Canada.
+Bites from this spider may become necrotic and slow to heal but the exact cause of this injury is not yet known.

 Jack DeAngelis, PhD